-In our daily lives we often make assumptions for our decisions.
-However, constraints are the obstacles on the roads.
-If you are preparing for the PMP Certification exam, most probably you have thought about the examples of project constraints and assumptions.
-Many projects begin with limited accuracy.
-Only a few of them begin with adequate certainty.
-Some issues and facts are known at the beginning but most issues and parameters must be estimated during the planning phase.
-Successful project managers and business analysts keep in mind the effects of assumptions and constraints while managing their projects.
-In this article, we will review the key PMP concept: Assumptions vs Constraints and discuss common project constraints.
+In our daily lives, we often make assumptions to support our decisions.
+However, constraints are obstacles on our path that block our plans and progress.
+If you are preparing for the PMP Certification exam, you have likely thought about project assumptions and constraints examples.
+Many projects begin with limited accuracy, and only a few start with adequate certainty.
+While some issues and facts are known at the beginning, most issues and parameters must be estimated during the planning phase.
+Successful project managers and business analysts consider the effects of assumptions and constraints while managing their projects.
+In this article, we will review the key PMP concept: Assumptions vs. Constraints, and discuss common project constraints with examples.

 For better understanding let’s analyze the following real-life example;